Iowa State University: Residence halls

 (UDA) consists of four residence halls located on the west side of campus, including Friley Hall, which has been declared one of the largest residence halls in the country.

 The Richardson Court Association (RCA) consists of 12 residence halls on the east side of campus.

 The Towers Residence Association (TRA) are located south of the main campus.
 Two of the four towers, Knapp and Storms Halls, were imploded in 2005; however, Wallace and Wilson Halls still stand.

 Buchanan Hall and Geoffroy Hall are nominally considered part of the RCA, despite their distance from the other buildings.

 ISU operates two apartment complexes for upperclassmen, Frederiksen Court and SUV Apartments.

 Student government

-The governing body for ISU students is ISU Student Government.
-The ISU Student Government is composed of a president, vice president, finance director, cabinet appointed by the president, a clerk appointed by the vice president, senators representing each college and residence area at the university, a nine-member judicial branch and an election commission.
+The governing body for ISU students is the ISU Student Government.
+The ISU Student Government is composed of a president, vice president, finance director, cabinet appointed by the president, a clerk appointed by the vice president, senators representing each college and residence area at the university, a nine-member judicial branch, and an election commission.